Table of contents for R is for Rocks

 - 30 Playful Ways to Teach Young Kids About Rocks

 We had so much fun with our R is for Rocks theme!
+You can see how we combined our activities into a full week of learning for home preschool or preschool classrooms in our rock theme lesson plan set.
 I love when themes take something that kids see in their everyday lives and allow them to explore the material in different ways.
 I can’t wait to share some of our activities with you soon.

 Before I do, I wanted to share a collection of some playful ways to teach young kids about rocks.
 These are some activities available around the web, and they are mainly focused on teaching kids ages 2-6 about rocks in a hands-on way.